Blog

 Comprehensive life cycle data

-Time and cost Efficiency
+Time and cost efficiency

-Pre-Compiled Data: Specialized databases provide ready-to-use, high-quality data, eliminating the need for businesses or researchers to collect life cycle emissions data independently.
+Specialized databases provide ready-to-use, high-quality data, eliminating the need for businesses or researchers to collect life cycle emissions data independently.
 This saves resources while maintaining reliability and granularity.
 The World Food LCA Database (WFLDB) provides 2,600+ datasets and 2,300+ sub-datasets covering productions in 150 countries.

 Alignment with Reporting Standards

 💡 To address these challenges, Carbon Maps has developed a methodology that leverages your actual product data to perform more granular LCAs.
-Instead of relying on generic product categories, Carbon Maps can model your product carbon footprints using your unique recipe and packaging information.
+Instead of relying on generic product categories, Carbon Maps can model your product environmental footprints using your unique recipe and packaging information.

 To illustrate, imagine one of your products is a 4 cheese pizza.
 While Agribalyse provides an emission factor for this product, it is based on an average value for a generic 4 cheese pizza.
 Such databases typically offer broad category averages, which don’t consider the specific ingredients or production methods unique to your product.
 Carbon Maps takes a different approach by breaking down your recipe and packaging and applying high-precision emission factors to each ingredient and packaging material.
 This results in a more tailored assessment, exceeding the precision of generic database values.
 You can see how we’ve applied this methodology to Foodles recipes.